josericardo/mlpal/README.md

 ### Define a learning setup

-For mlpal to work, you must define set module, that will contain two classes:
+For mlpal to work, you must define a setup module, that will contain two classes:

 - DataSource
 - LearningSpec